paulproteus/oscon-quant-community-slides/index.rst

 * Being measured by people who don't have an interest in the results.

-* Opt-in surveys are hopelessly broken,<br>unless you know, very clearly, who has responded and who did not. -- Benjamin Mako Hill
+* Opt-in surveys are hopelessly broken, unless you know, very clearly, who has responded and who did not.

+  * -- Benjamin Mako Hill

 Reflections: Maybe...
 =====